PalmarHealer/wochenplan-new/README.md

 - php artisan serve (or use your local Nginx/Apache + PHP-FPM)

 Login with credentials configured in your .env (e.g., ADMIN_EMAIL and ADMIN_PASSWORD).

-## Roadmap / TODO
-- Dashboard
-    - Lesson view
-    - Switch sorting by days

-## Features for later
-- Plugins
-    - Laravel PDF
-- Students should be able to express interest in offered activities.

 ## CI/CD (Docker Hub)
 This repo includes .github/workflows/docker-publish.yml which builds and pushes the image to Docker Hub as wochenplan.